roothun7er/CTF-Writeups/DBH-qualifiers-2023/stego/ransomware/README.md

     return result[:result.index('#')]
 ```

-* At first view we see "b, g, r = img[x, y]" but the interesting part are the letters of these 3 variables "b", "g" and "r" (hmm)
+* At first view we see `b, g, r = img[x, y]` but the interesting part are the letters of these 3 variables `b`, `g` and `r` (hmm)

 * let's reverse it and remove the commas and now we had `rgb`

 * Well, now we have one piece of the puzzle

 * What kind of technique does the function use?
-With our information the given function use a LSB (Last Significant Bit) technique but is this necessary for us
+With our information the given function use a LSB(Last Significant Bit) technique but is this necessary for us

 * let's print out the `result` variable